gtmadureira/build-secure-gpg-key/README.md

 ## Import lesser keys

 If you are on tails linux, you can send this archive with [onion share](https://onionshare.org/), it's will generate an url with `.onion`.
-The service will automaticaly stop when archive is downloaded.
+The service will automatically stop when archive is downloaded.
 To do this on tails:

 Go to Places -> Home, right click on `alice-lesser-keys.tar` and select `Share with OnionShare`.
 So, OnionShare is open, click on `Start sharing`, it generate an url and rename archive.